bitcoin-tools/nodebuilder/docs/lightning.md

 These docs are a beginner-friendly version of the [installation documentation from Core Lightning](https://github.com/ElementsProject/lightning/blob/master/doc/getting-started/getting-started/installation.md).
 If you are technical, please read and follow those docs instead.

-At this time, these docs are for Linux distributions that use the `apt` Package manager, such as Ubuntu and Debian.
+This guide is for Linux distributions that use the `apt` Package manager, such as Ubuntu and Debian.

 ## Hardware and Data Considerations